A CHEAP DAY OUT

 THE BRITISH LIBRARY 96 Euston Road.
 Tel 020 7412 7332

 Permanent and changing exhibitions.
-Shop and cafe.
-Free.
+Shop and cafes.
+Free (not special exhibitions).

 BRITISH MUSEUM Great Russell Street.
 Tel 020 7636 1555

-The setting of this world famous collection has been much improved with the opening of the Great Court and the Reading Room.
+The setting of this world famous collection was much improved with the opening of the Great Court and the Reading Room.
 Shops and cafes.
-Free.
+Free (not special exhibitions).

 BRUNEI GALLERY Thornhaugh Street.